 Intelligence Through Networked Measurement and Reporting

-Just as Earth Networks recognized and met the demand for real-time, localized weather information, the company is now fulfulling the need for precise atmospheric data by developing a network of environmental instruments on a large scale.
+Just as Earth Networks and our WeatherBug brand are meeting the demand for real-time local weather information, we are now fulfilling the need for precise greenhouse gas data by deploying a network of GHG monitoring instruments on a large scale.

-In contrast, Earth Networks will deploy 100 greenhouse gas measuring instruments, consisting of 50 in the United States, 25 throughout Europe and another 25 elsewhere around the world.
-These instruments will provide key data that can help explain the science behind carbon emissions and environmental patterns.
-Such data has the potential to do the following:
+These instruments provide key data that can help explain the science behind carbon emissions and environmental patterns.
+The data has the potential to do the following:

 Earth Networks will use a top-down approach to accurately measure atmospheric greenhouse gases.
 In addition, the company will utilize a measurement technique called “inverse modeling” that will make it possible to trace atmospheric greenhouse gas emissions back to their source.
 This will strengthen understanding of environmental patterns, their causes and their effects.

-The information collected via the Earth Networks Greenhouse Gas Network will provide the scientific community and general public valuable, actionable information they can use regarding environmental issues and climate science.
+The information collected via the network will provide the scientific community and general public valuable, actionable information they can use regarding environmental issues and climate science.